 Pregnancy and obesity can also lead to flat feet, as well as some diseases of the muscles or nervous system.

-Call Augusta Foot & Ankle for more information, or schedule an appointment online today to learn how custom orthotics and other solutions can alleviate the pain and discomfort associated with your flat feet.
+Call Augusta Foot & Ankle to schedule an appointment today to learn how custom orthotics and other solutions can alleviate the pain and discomfort associated with your flat feet.